ceph/cbt/README.md

  6. fio - benchmark suite with integrated posix, libaio, and librbd support
  7. cosbench - object storage benchmark from Intel
+ 8. pytest - to run the unit tests.

 ## USER AND NODE SETUP